vmware-tanzu/tanzu-dev-portal/content/blog/container-net-basics.md

 ```

 This should print out the devices that are available; any networking device that has a driver loaded can be classified as an available device.
-In the output, you mihght see devices like `lo` and `enp0s2`.
+In the output, you might see devices like `lo` and `enp0s2`.
 The `ip link` command will also output two lines for each device, the link status, and the characteristics.

 ![screenshot of output
 ](/images/blogs/container-net-basics/screenshot-ip-output.png)